 Faulty Defrost Timer

-There’s a chance it might be a problem with the defrost timer, if your unit has one.
-If you hear a ticking or scraping noise, and notice that frost and ice is building up, you should definitely consider the possibility that the defrost timer is faulty.
+There’s a chance it might be a problem with the defrost timer if your unit has one.
+If you hear a ticking or scraping noise, and notice that frost and ice are building up, you should definitely consider the possibility that the defrost timer is faulty.

 If the fridge only makes this noise perhaps once or twice per day, for a set period – say, an hour – that’s another sign that this could be the issue.

 Unfortunately, this is a part of the fridge that you’ll need professional help to fix.
 If you don’t know what you’re doing, then leave it alone – and get somebody who knows what they’re doing to have a look at it.

 Your fridge keeps cool by means of a compressor.
 It’s normal for this compressor to make some noise when in operation – so hearing the compressor in action isn’t usually a cause for alarm.
 However, an overactive compressor can be a sign of issues elsewhere.